a-ostrovsky/bank_kata_js/README.md

 # bank kata
 ## Requirements
-* deposit in eur/usd
+* Deposit in eur/usd
-* withdraw in eur/usd
+* Withdraw in eur/usd
-* log of user interactions
+* Log of user interactions

 ## Limitations
-* conversion rate from usd to eur and vice versa is fixed
+* Conversion rate from usd to eur and vice versa is fixed
-* overdraft accounts are not allowed
+* Overdraft accounts are not allowed
+* And most important: Flowating point numbers are used for money which may lead to incorrect results